 \section{Methodology}

-\subsection{Network Representation}
+\subsection{Network representation}

-Relational datasets as the one provided in \cite{Mastrandrea2015}, consist of interaction counts and a collection of dyadic relations and vertex attributes.
+Relational datasets as the one provided in \citep{Mastrandrea2015}, consist of interaction counts and a collection of dyadic relations and vertex attributes.
 Vertex attributes, such as community membership or gender, often yield strong relations between individuals, as individuals in the same community tend to interact more than individuals in different ones.
 We can study this type of data representing it as a \emph{multiplex network}.
-Multiplex networks are a special class of interconnected multilayer networks where the vertices of each layer correspond (cf. \cref{fig:multiplex})~\cite{Garas2016}.
+Multiplex networks are a particular class of interconnected multi-layer networks where the vertices of each layer correspond (cf. \cref{fig:multiplex})~\citep{Garas2016}.

 Suppose that we have a dataset consisting of $m$ recorded interactions between $n$ elements and $r$ different types of relations between them.
-We can encode the interactions in a graph with $n=\abs{V}$ vertices and $m$ edges.
+We encode the interactions in a graph with $n=\abs{V}$ vertices and $m$ (multi-)edges.
 Since two individuals may interact more than once, multiple edges may exist between the same couple of vertices, giving rise to a \emph{multi-edge} graph.
-In the following we will refer to this graph as the interaction layer $\mathcal{I}$.
+In the following, we will refer to this graph as the interaction layer $\mathcal{I}$.
 For each type of relation, we can generate a graph that encodes the dyadic relations between the elements of the system as \emph{weighted edges} between vertices.
 The weight of each edge encodes the strength of the relation.
 We will refer to these $r$ graphs as the relational layers $\mathcal R_l$ with $l\in[1,r]$.
 Let now $\mathcal M$ be the multiplex network generated by the $r+1$ layers and $n=\abs{V}$ vertices. \Cref{fig:multiplex} illustrates the multiplex approach we take.

-In the following, we propose a framework to perform statistical regressions with network layers.
-We assume the multi-edged graph $\mathcal I$ to be the dependent variable and the remaining layers $R_l$ to be the independent -- explanatory -- variables.
+In the following, we propose a framework to perform statistical regressions with these network layers as covariates.
+We assume the multi-edged graph $\mathcal I$ to be the dependent variable and the remaining layers $\mathcal R_l$ to be the covariates, or explanatory variables.
 The model that results has the following form:

-for some function $f:\mathbb R^{V\times V}\times \dots \times \mathbb R^{V\times V} \times \mathbb R^r\to \mathbb N^{V\times V}$, where the parameters $\beta_l$, $l\in [1,r]$ are the parameters of the regression model corresponding to each layer $\mathcal R_l$.
+for some function $f:\mathbb R^{V\times V}\times \dots \times \mathbb R^{V\times V} \times \mathbb R^r\to \mathbb N^{V\times V}$, where the parameters $\theta_l$, $l\in [1,r]$ are the parameters of the regression model corresponding to each layer $\mathcal R_l$.